trentonstrong/elasticutils/docs/installation.rst

         ES_INDEXES = {'default': 'main_index',
                       'splugs': 'splugs_index'}

     Assuming you have a `Splug` model which has a `Splug._meta.db_table` value of `splugs`, then ElasticUtils will run queries for `Splug` in the `splugs_index`.
 ElasticUtils will run queries for other models in `main_index` because that's the default.

+.. data:: ES_RETRY

+    Number of times to retry an elastic search query that has timed out

+        Example:

+        ES_RETRY = 2  # retry 2 times before raising the timeout exception

+.. data:: ES_RETRY_INTERVAL

+    Interval, in seconds, to wait between each retry.

+        Example:

+        ES_RETRY_INTERVAL = 0.1   # 1/10 of second